NUSTEM-UK/Pi_config/README.md

 ### Things to include next time around

 * Set up Pylint within Visual Studio Code.
-Oops.
+Oops. @done
 * Arduino
 * OpenCV?
 Ouchie.
 * Browser defaults:
     * neverssl.com
     * microbit.org
-    * Node Red (what is that link?)
+    * Node Red (127.0.0.1:1880)
     * projects.raspberrypi.org
     * any more?
-* Pimoroni modules & example code
+* Pimoroni modules & example code @done
 * I quite like Neofetch (which I think is an `apt install`?); added to `.bashrc`, splurges a nice logo and system info when a new terminal is opened.
-Which is a helpful reminder of which system you're interacting with.
+Which is a helpful reminder of which system you're interacting with. @done

 ### Deploy

+We're heavily out of space on an 8Gb card - not going to be able to install Arduino or Processing.
+Boo!

+Make `.iso` image:

+* Make an image from the SD Card reader, save it as a `.dmg`
+* Convert image (Images menu) to 'CD/DVD master'.
+Resave.
+* Change new file name from `.cdr` to `.iso`

-Make `.iso` image (I think I did this using Disk Utility on the Mac), then process through [PiShrink](https://github.com/Drewsif/PiShrink) so the image is as small as possible for bulk writing.
-I'm pretty sure I ran PiShrink via an Ubuntu VM.
+Process through [PiShrink](https://github.com/Drewsif/PiShrink) so the image is as small as possible for bulk writing.
+I'm running PiShrink via an Ubuntu virtual machine and a shared folder (VirtualBox, which is clunky but works.)

-Ensure each written card has booted at least once, to expand the filesystem to fill the card.
+Boot from card, run `sudo raspi-config`, select 'Advanced options`, resize root file system, reboot.

 ---